laustdeleuran/lonedeleuran-zoneterapi/README.md

 	$ npm start
 	$ gulp

 The navigate your browser to [http://localhost:3000](http://localhost:3000) and the solution should be running.
-To  best mimmick the live environment, you need to map `local.roskilde-festival.dk` or similar to your `localhost` by [editing you hosts file](http://www.howtogeek.com/howto/27350/beginner-geek-how-to-edit-your-hosts-file/), as the FB app is limited to the `roskilde-festival.dk` domain.
+To  best mimmick the live environment, you need to map `local.lonedeleuran.dk` or similar to your `localhost` by [editing you hosts file](http://www.howtogeek.com/howto/27350/beginner-geek-how-to-edit-your-hosts-file/), as the Google Maps API key is limited to the `lonedeleuran.dk` domain.